Who is eligible to apply?

 If I am awarded a scholarship, what are my responsibilities?

 Scholarship recipients must attend college on a full-time basis in the fall of the year in which the scholarships are awarded and continue in college that entire academic year without interruption, barring illness or emergency.
-Recipients are responsible for providing the Foundation with a copy of grades with cumulative GPA following each semester and sending donors a thank you card upon receiving each new scholarship.
+Recipients of renewable scholarships are responsible for providing the Foundation with a copy of grades with cumulative GPA following the spring semester and sending donors a thank you card upon receiving each new scholarship.
 Funds will not be released from the Foundation until a thank you card is received at our offices.

-Most awards received in freshman year are one-time awards, so students need to reapply for scholarships that are renewable or see our scholarships that are available to college students.
+Most awards received in freshman year are one-time awards.
+Only students that submit their spring transcripts will be considered for renewable scholarships or they can apply for scholarships that are available to college students (please see the application for current college students).

 If I receive a scholarship one year, will I automatically receive an award for the following year?